 This is a mandatory requirement.
-The absence of an arm's length assessment could therefore adversely affect the review of your application.
+The absence of an arm's length assessment could therefore adversely affect the review of the application.

-New: An assessment cannot be completed by the proposed supervisor unless that person is currently your supervisor or has been your supervisor in the past.
+An assessment cannot be completed by the proposed supervisor unless that person is currently the applicant's supervisor or has been their supervisor in the past.

 There are no other restrictions on who can serve as the other two referees, but applicants are encouraged to consider the full range of potential referees (e.g., from different institutions, with varied research expertise for multi-disciplinary applications).
 Referees should be chosen from individuals best able to provide relevant evidence, perspectives and insight to support the review of the application in light of the selection criteria.
+Note that all three referees are asked to be mindful of using the assessments to evaluate (versus advocate for) the application.